LeeAnnEditor/o365hq/services/Cutover G Suite to Office 365 migration. Just email and email folders.md

     users with individual passwords
 5. Perform changes to internal and external DNS, as required
-6. Assist with identification of high-risk users (top executives and VIP-users, users with 50 GB mailboxes or larger and/or 30 GB deleted folders or larger)
+6. Assist with identification of high-risk users (top executives and VIP users, users with 50 GB mailboxes or larger and/or 30 GB deleted folders or larger)
 7. Ensure IMAP Access is enabled for all users

 ### Additional cost items not provided by the project

 1. Informing users about the migration
-2. Customer team training (could be added as additional service)
+2. Customer team training (could be added as an additional service)
-3. Migration of Corporate documents to SharePoint Online (could be added as additional service)
+3. Migration of Corporate documents to SharePoint Online (could be added as an additional service)
 4. Desktop software settings
 5. Migration of anything except email and email folders

 Upon completion of the project, we will provide a project closeout report.
-This document will indicate the final project status including acceptance criteria matching, outstanding issues, and the final budget.
+This document will indicate the final project status, including acceptance criteria matching, outstanding issues (if any), and the final budget.
 If you require more extensive documentation, it can be provided for an additional fee.